apache/hudi/website/docs/docker_demo.md

 ### Step 2: Incrementally ingest data from Kafka topic

-Hudi comes with a tool named DeltaStreamer.
+Hudi comes with a tool named Hudi Streamer.
 This tool can connect to variety of data sources (including Kafka) to pull changes and apply to Hudi table using upsert/insert primitives.
 Here, we will use the tool to download json data from kafka topic and ingest to both COW and MOR tables we initialized in the previous step.
 This tool automatically initializes the tables in the file-system if they do not exist yet.